South Downs Way: Geography

 The South Downs Way lies within the South Downs National Park, mostly on high chalk downland of the Hampshire Downs and the South Downs.
 The easternmost section is on the high chalk cliffs of the Seven Sisters, Sussex.
 Apart from at the end points, the way keeps to relatively isolated rural areas and some villages, although it passes within a few miles of Brighton and Lewes.

 Endurance events

 Various running and cycling events are held along the route; including the British Heart Foundation's annual randonée.
 Part or all of the 100 miles is cycled to raise funds for heart disease research, the fastest times are sub 8 hours with most riders taking under 14 hours.

 Part of the South Downs Way is used for Oxfam's Trailwalker, the UK's 'toughest team charity challenge'.
 It is a non-stop 100 km endurance event along the South Downs Way to raise money for Oxfam and the Gurkha Welfare Trust.

-Around 93% of the full 100 miles is run non-stop on foot as part of the 'Centurion South Downs Way 100'; course records are held by (male) Mark Perkins 14 hrs 3 mins, and (female) Jean Beaumont 16 hrs 56 mins.
+Around 93% of the full 100 miles is run non-stop on foot as part of the 'Centurion South Downs Way 100'; course records are held by (male) Mark Darbyshire 13 hrs 42 mins, and (female) Lucy Gossage 16 hrs 30 mins.